qcode-software/qcode-tcl/doc/security.md

 The qcode-tcl library provides a number of helper procedures to construct and execute SQL statements.
 Using these helper procedures will substantially reduce chances of suffering from an SQL injection attack.
 The [Database API] documentation explains how to interact with a database and how to use the helper procedures.
 The section on [Bind Variables] details how user input for queries is handled.

-For further details on SQL Injection and prevention see the OWASP documentation for [SQLInjection] and [SQL Injection Prevention].
+For further details on SQL Injection and prevention see the OWASP documentation for [SQL Injection] and [SQL Injection Prevention].

 Cross Site Scripting (XSS)